-The Chinese marketplace abounds with these types of stores, but we are seeing a surge of the other type of online marketplace, cross-border eCommerce, forcing local eCommerce stores to jump the wagon and build their stores on cross-border eCommerce platforms.
+The Chinese marketplace abounds with these types of stores, but we are seeing a surge of the other type of online marketplace, cross-border eCommerce, forcing local eCommerce stores to jump on the wagon and build their stores on cross-border eCommerce platforms.

 2. Chinese Cross-Border eCommerce Platforms